The OGG Lecture Programme is second to none.

 Lectures are usually held at the Department of Earth Sciences, South Parks Road, Oxford, OX1 3AN.
 However, some of the lectures will be elsewhere around the county.
 Please check the venue, before setting out for the talk!

 The video presentations begin at 19.10 with the lecture starting at 19.30.
 Please do not enter the venue before an official OGG steward is there to let you in.

 It is essential to book a seat for our Lectures.
 Tickets are free-of-charge to OGG members.
 Non-members pay a modest fee which contributes to the Oxford Geology Group Community Chest.
-Tickets are available until all seats have been taken or until 17.00 on the day of the talk.
+Tickets are available until all seats have been taken or until 15.00 the day before the talk.